 Sleights has an award-winning butcher, local bakery, a popular fish & chip shop, grocery store and a vibrant local pub.
 It is only three miles to Whitby with its sandy beach, the famous Abbey, St Mary’s Church, pretty Pannett Park, Swing Bridge and many attractive and sometimes quirky and unique tearooms, bistros, boutique shops and award-winning seafood restaurants.

 Entrance hallway: A lovely large hallway where you will find a console table and coat hooks.
 There are doors leading off to the lounge, dining room and the rear porch and the stairs to the upper rooms.

-Lounge: Boasting a cosy wood burning stove in a stunning fire surround and luxuriously furnished with a leather armchair, two-seater and three-seater sofas, a solid oak coffee table and a Smart TV with Freeview and Netflix.
+Lounge: Boasting a cosy wood burning stove in a stunning fire surround and luxuriously furnished with a leather armchair, two-seater and three-seater sofas, a solid oak coffee table and a Smart TV with Freeview.
 This room has an elegant bay window and is extremely stylish and is a super room in which to sit and relax after a day out and about exploring.

 Dining Room: The dining room is a great room in which to gather together and enjoy some home cooked food around the large solid wood dining table.
 Built-in cupboards are handy for storage and the tiled fireplace and ornate clock are a real feature of this room.

 Kitchen: A colourfully tiled room which is well equipped with all that you’ll need to cook a family meal.
 Marble effect work surfaces, a fridge freezer with water dispenser, large electric range cooker, and gas hobs, a dishwasher and microwave are amongst the utilities of the kitchen.

 Conservatory porch: A porch to the rear of the property provides a great place to store shoes and muddy walking boots.
 There is also space for keen cyclists to store their bicycles.